Accessible Customer Service Standard Policy

 Expiration Date: N/A

-Consistent with our Corporate Objective for Commitment to Employees, Best Work Environment Policy, Global Harassment-Free Work Environment Policy, Global Non-Discrimination Policy and Accessibility Policy, it is the policy and practice of Hewlett-Packard (Canada) Co. that we treat customers, employees, suppliers, business partners, visitors and shareowners with fairness, dignity, respect and courtesy.
+Consistent with our Corporate Objective for Commitment to Employees, Best Work Environment Policy, Global Harassment-Free Work Environment Policy, Global Non-Discrimination Policy and Accessibility Policy, it is the policy and practice of Hewlett Packard Enterprise Canada Co. that we treat customers, employees, suppliers, business partners, visitors and shareowners with fairness, dignity, respect and courtesy.

 We also comply with all applicable national and local laws pertaining to non-discrimination and equal opportunity.
-In accordance, Hewlett Packard Enterprise (Canada) Co. shall meet its duties and responsibilities under AODA Ontario Regulation 429/07 by adhering to the principles and practices in the following areas: Assistive Devices, Service Animals, Support Persons, Notice of Service Disruptions, Training, Feedback Process and Availability of Documents by January 1, 2012.
+In accordance, Hewlett Packard Enterprise Canada Co. meets its duties and responsibilities under AODA Ontario Regulation 429/07 by adhering to the principles and practices in the following areas: Assistive Devices, Communications, Service Animals, Support Persons, Notice of Service Disruptions, Training, Feedback Process and Availability of Documents.

 Organizational Statement of Commitment